arg-inescid/hydra/README.md

 The project relies on three main observations:

-- Function-as-a-Service (FaaS) is a new programming paradigmn that has become extremely popular (estimated market value of USD 3.14B in 2017[1]) and which is still gaining momentum (estimated to reach USD 7.7B in 2021[2]);
+- Function-as-a-Service (FaaS) is a new programming paradigm that has become extremely popular (estimated market value of USD 3.14B in 2017[1]) and which is still gaining momentum (estimated to reach USD 7.7B in 2021[2]);

 <img src="docs/resources/serverless.png" width="400">

 - FaaS is executed in a Serverless approach, where users have no control over the execution environment where the function invocation is executed.
 Users can only select the Language Runtime version and therefore, the runtime is the new virtualization boundary.
 In other words, it is now possible to virtualize the runtime to service multiple function invocations at the same time;

-- Current virtualization technilogy is slow and memory expensive.
+- Current virtualization technology is slow and memory expensive.
 Launching a full VM, OS, or even a JVM takes 100s of milliseconds.
 Using a lightweight VM based on Native Image Unikernel can reduce both latency and memory footprint.

 <img src="docs/resources/virtualization.png" width="800">